adityajayashankar/Op-Amp/README.md

 # LOW POWER OP AMP
-This file consists of Circuit Design and results of 2 stage Low Power Op Amp done on 180nm technology using SCL180.<br>
+This file consists of Circuit Design and results of 2 stage Low Power Op Amp done on 180nm technology using SCL180 on Cadence.<br>
 This Op Amp can be used for Low frequency, Good noise rejection and Low power circuits.<br>
 # DESIGN PARAMETERS <br>